DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-26-interviews-iteration-3.md

 The ‘Set up an interview’ button has been changed to ‘Set up interview’ to be less wordy.

-And the ‘or’ between the buttons has been removed as it’s unnecessary.
+The ‘or’ between the buttons has been removed as it’s unnecessary.

 ## How it works